MohamadYusuf/WebRx-Site/docs/routing-registration.md

 ### Implicit routes

-Specifying a route when configuring a state is optional.
-If you omit the route, WebRx will will automatically assign it a route that mirrors the state hierarchy.
+Specifying a url when configuring a state is optional.
+If you omit the url, WebRx will will automatically assign it one that mirrors the state hierarchy.

 ```javascript